kaustubh5657k/Expense-Tracker-/README.md

 Expense Tracker is my first GitHub project.
 This application helps users record and manage their daily income and expenses in a simple and organized way.
 The goal of this project is to make personal finance tracking easier while also helping me strengthen my programming and development skills.

 Features
-Add income and expense records
-Track spending habits
+# Track spending habits
-View financial summaries
+# View financial summaries
-Simple and user-friendly interface
+# Simple and user-friendly interface
-Easy expense management
+# Easy expense management